manna8/Elevators/README.md

 Represents the internal panel (the one which is in the elevator).

 ### 5. SystemController.java
-Here are methods for reading and executing user commands, making a step of a symulation, resetting to the default state, as well as initialising the elevators.
+Here are methods for reading and executing user commands, making a step of a simulation, resetting to the default state, as well as initialising the elevators.

 ### 6. ElevatorSystem.java
 It is a singleton class storing fields which are accessed by the rest of the classes, such as an ArrayList of all elevators.
 Here is the main() method, in which the system is initialised (by calling InitialiseSystem() method from SystemController.java).

 ## System Logic
-Instead of implementing FCFS (first-come, first-serve) method, the elevators serve both internal, as well as the external calls in the following manner:
+Instead of implementing FCFS (first-come, first-serve) method, the elevators serve both internal and the external calls in the following manner:

 ### External calls
 At first, each call is added to externalCalls ArrayList.
 After calling a step() method, the method pickup() is called for every call in that ArrayList.
 The main idea of this algorithm is calculating and storing the minimum distance between stops of the elevator and the destination floor -> the stop will be assigned to the elevator, which has the lowest distance.
 There are three possibilities: